yamatt/blog/content/blog/running-good-one-to-ones.md

 Your views might be about how interactions in the team are working, or not.
 The future is about where they are heading.
 Are they looking to move on?
 Or stay?

+An important note is that you, as a manager, should have a broad opening question.
+In the podcast they suggest "How's it going?".

 ## Review

 I disagree somewhat with this agenda.
 It seems to lean towards on the manager's view.
 The important thing is that your directs have a voice and you understand their wants and needs.
 If they want to talk for the entire time that's up to them.
 It's a two way street anyway and an opportunity for coaching.

+I personally would avoid the Joey Tribbiani comparison and possibly ask "How are things?" but has roughly the same meaning.

+The other thing to note is that as meetings go, one-to-ones are deceptively simple.
+They work better when you don't over think them.
+Other than scheduling you almost let your directs run them themselves.

 Other than that I was quite happy to get this insight.